pervognsen/bitwise/README.md

 and have gradually expanded my understanding up and down the stack.
 It's only in the last few years I've really gotten down to the nuts and bolts at the hardware design level, particularly with FPGAs and digital logic design.
-So that's what will define the bottom for us in practical terms, although I do plan to explain some of the theory pertaining to analog circuits and transistors at the IC level, so you have an idea of what we're abstracting out.
+So that's what will define the bottom for us in practical terms, although I do plan to explain some of the theory pertaining to analog circuits and transistors at the IC level, so there's an understanding of what's being abstracted out.

 # Structure

-NOTE: This is highly subject to change based on feedback from the community.
+_NOTE:_ This is highly subject to change based on feedback from the community.

 My plan is to treat Bitwise as a full-time commitment for several years.
 Avoiding burnout is a major priority.

 I will be streaming daily or bidaily on Twitch, at least two hours per session.
 Videos will be posted later on YouTube.

-When I'm not streaming, I will be working full-time on the project: programming, writing or doing other related activities.
+When I'm not streaming, I will be working full-time on the project: programming, writing and other related activities.

-I will be writing weekly or biweekly blog posts summarizing the progress since the last progress update.
+I will be writing weekly or biweekly blog posts summarizing the progress since the last update.

 Code streams will begin with a code review and walk-through of the diffs that were committed since last stream.
 Thus, even though a lot of the code will necessarily be written off stream, you won't miss out on a single line of code.
 After